Computer Engineering (COMP ENG)

 COMP ENG 3150 Introduction to Microcontrollers and Embedded System Design (LEC 3.0)

 Microcontroller-based digital system design methodology and techniques.
 Topics include basic machine organization, interface design, and C and assembly language programming for real-time embedded systems.
-Prerequisites: COMP ENG 2210 and COMP SCI 1570 (or programming equivalent) each with grade of "C" or better.
+Prerequisites: Comp Eng 2210 and Comp Sci 1500 (or instructor approved programming course) each with grade of "C" or better.

 COMP ENG 3151 Digital Engineering Lab II (LAB 1.0)